gtorrent/gtorrent-gtk/README.md

 ### Standards
 #### Indentation
 We are using tabs for indentations.
-Don't like it?
-I don't either, but it's our *standard* so please fucking follow it.
 Fortunately, we are allowed to use spaces to align code.
-Will this cause a mess aligning due to different tab sizes? *Yes.* So let's all agree to use `tabsize=8`, alright?
-I didn't decide this one.
+Will this cause a mess aligning due to different tab sizes? *Yes.* So let's all agree to use `tabsize=8`.

 gTorrent uses astyle to format our code.
 You can find more about it [here](http://astyle.sourceforge.net/)

-Install astyle, and then run the convenient script somewhere at the root of the repo, so that somebody else doesn't have to fix your retarded indents.
+Install astyle, then run the convenient script somewhere at the root of the repo, so that somebody else doesn't have to fix your indents.

 #### Coding style
 We are using our own, loosely based off kernel style.
 If something's not specified here, either follow what others have done or use your better judgement.

-- If/else statements get their opening braces on a newline (Don't ask why, I hate this one too.)
+- If/else statements get their opening braces on a newline.
 - Functions get their own opening braces.
 - Avoid stupid fucking sepples shitty features that aren't usable whenever possible.